 6. Vegetable Oil

 Try choosing some olive oil, coconut oil, or plain vegetable broth and leave out the vegetable oil altogether.
 Vegetable oil is full of trans fats that will only give you empty calories with zero health benefits.
-It
+It is also one of the worst foods that are linked to diabetes, heart disease, and obesity.

 7. Bottled Green Tea